Segmentation-Driven Monocular Shape from Polarization based on Physical Model

-Figure 8 demonstrates the effectiveness of the PARG segmentation method through ablation study.
-It shows that the PARG segmentation method can achieve consistent improvements across all test objects, with MAE reductions of 2.32°-5.85° and pixel accuracy gains of 2.26\%-10.94\% at the angle threshold of 11.25°.
+Figure~\ref{fig7} demonstrates the effectiveness of the PARG segmentation method through an ablation study, where ``w/ PARG'' and ``w/o PARG'' denote the model with and without the PARG segmentation module, respectively.
+From top to bottom, the rows display the results for the camera, bird, sheep and dog, respectively drawn from dataset A and dataset B. The PARG segmentation method achieves consistent improvements across all test objects, with MAE reductions of $1.56^\circ$--$5.85^\circ$ and pixel accuracy gains of 3.49\%--10.94\% at the angle threshold of $11.25^\circ$.
 Visual comparison reveals that the PARG segmentation method produces notably smoother surface reconstructions with improved geometric consistency.
 That is because it not only effectively handles the challenging regions with complex convexity, but also preserves fine textural details, thus validating the MFCP constraint for complex surfaces.

-Table II quantifies the PARG’s contribution through the ablation analysis, where “*” indicates the best performance under a certain evaluation metrics and the performance of SMSfP is indicated in bold.
-With the PARG segmentation method, the MAE is improved by 3.23° (from 20.20° to 16.97°) and the RMSE is reduced by 3.64° (from 26.97° to 23.33°), indicating a significant improvement in accuracy.
-The pixel accuracy is improved by 7.65\%, 5.36\% and 4.93\% at the thresholds of 11.25°, 22.5° and 30°, respectively.
-These results confirm that the proposed PARG segmentation method can effectively enhance the reconstruction quality across different precision requirements with good robustness.
+Table~\ref{tab2} quantifies the PARG's contribution through the ablation analysis, where ``*'' indicates the best performance under a certain evaluation metric and the performance of SMSfP is indicated in bold.
+As shown in Table~\ref{tab2}, the results w/o PARG show notably higher angular errors and lower pixel accuracy across all objects.
+In contrast, the results w/ PARG achieves consistent improvements across all test objects.
+On average, the MAE is improved by $3.23^\circ$ (from $20.20^\circ$ to $16.97^\circ$) and the RMSE is reduced by $3.64^\circ$ (from $26.97^\circ$ to $23.33^\circ$), indicating a significant improvement in accuracy.
+The pixel accuracy is improved by 7.65\%, 5.36\% and 4.93\% at the thresholds of $11.25^\circ$, $22.5^\circ$ and $30^\circ$, respectively.
+These results confirm that the proposed PARG segmentation method can effectively enhance the reconstruction quality across different object geometries and precision requirements with good robustness.